hashPhoeNiX/custom-neovim-config/DATABASE_CONFIG.md

    - The inline execution already adds `LIMIT 500` by default
    - Configure in dbt.lua: `max_rows = 500`

-2. **Use dbt query for complex models**
+2. **Use dbt show for quick previews**
-   - dbt query understands dbt syntax (ref, source, etc.)
+   - `dbt show` handles all dbt syntax (ref, source, macros) automatically
-   - Faster than manual compilation
+   - Combines compilation and execution in one command

 3. **Cache compiled SQL**
    - Run `dbt compile` once, then use inline execution